wurthless-elektroniks/RGH1.3/readme.md

 In short, RGH1.3 does the following:
 - We use the intermediate CB_X stage from RGH3 to speed up the initial glitch phase
 - The glitch chip gets modified RGH1.2 v2 firmware that only waits 10 ms instead of 400 ms before applying PLL slowdown
-- The SMC program is hacked to read POST bits 6 and 7 and reboots early if it doesn't like what it sees
+- The SMC program is hacked to read POST bits 6 and 7 (or receives that data from the CPU via IPC) and reboots early if it doesn't like what it sees
 - CB_B is hacked so HWINIT toggles POST bits as it's running, allowing the SMC to monitor boot progress there
 - We add a second watchdog to the SMC to reset the system if the ring of light boot animation doesn't play in time, which catches failed boots late in the boot process